AaltoSciComp/python-for-scicomp/content/plotting-vega-altair.md

 - Select an example that is close to what you have in mind
 - Being able to adapt it to your needs
 - Being able to search for help
-- Being able to understand help request answers (not easy)

 ::::{exercise} Plotting-2: Adapting a gallery example **This is a great exercise which is very close to real life.**